gtoretti/STOOM/README.txt

 2.Test the API.

-3.After finished, stop the API with Ctrl+C and if used MariaDB container, stop it with the following command:
+3.After finished, stop the API with Ctrl+C and if used MariaDB container, stop and remove it with the following commands:

 docker stop mariadbtest
+docker rm mariadbtest

 # Testing the API